 |

-when creating a word list with the character frequency, all characters
+When generating a word list with character-frequency counts, all

-of the ANSI character set are again taken into account, as in previous
+characters of the ANSI character set are again taken into account,

 |